 Ah yes.
 This one.
-Open to any page and you’ll find some act of hyper-erotic behavior.
+Open to any page and you’ll find some act of hyper-erotic behaviour.
 Sodomy?
 Check.
 Bisexuality?
 Yup.
 Masturbation?
 Indeed.
 The prose is overblown and pretty dated so it’s more likely to come off comical than sexy, but it’s so full of doing and being done that it’s practically a handbook for the burgeoning libertine.
-(And bonus points for using ‘vermillion’ as a verb!
+(And bonus points for using ‘vermillion’ as a verb!)

 While these don’t technically comprise a sex scene, these letters are fifty shades of great balls of fire— which is to say: hot.
 Yes, there are dirty words and yes there are Joyce’s particular fixations that titillate, but it’s the forthright intimacy between the couple that produces in me that unmistakable frisson of bliss.

 An excerpt from a letter dated 9 December 1909:

 “…you seem anxious to know how i received your letter which you say is worse than mine.
 How is it worse than mine, love?
 Yes, it is worse in one part or two.
 I mean the part where you say what you will do with your tongue (I don't mean sucking me off) and in that lovely word you write so big and underline, you little blackguard.
 It is thrilling to hear that word (and one or two others you have not written) on a girl's lips.
 But I wish you spoke of yourself and not of me.
 Write me a long long letter, full of that and other things, about yourself, darling.
 You know now how to give me a cockstand.
 Tell me the smallest things about yourself so long as they are obscene and secret and filthy.
 Write nothing else.
 Let every sentence be full of dirty immodest words and sounds.
 They are all lovely to hear and to see on paper even but the dirtiest are the most beautiful . . .”